hashicorp/terraform-website/content/source/docs/enterprise/saml/identity-provider-configuration-onelogin.html.md

 # OneLogin Configuration

-Instructions for configuring OneLogin as the identity provider (IdP) for Terraform Enterprise.
+Follow these steps to configure OneLogin as the identity provider (IdP) for Terraform Enterprise.

 1. Add a OneLogin app by going to Apps > Add Apps then searching for "SAML Test Connector (IdP)".
 2. Name the app.